RickDW/bikey/README.md

 python -m bikey.network.server_shutdown
 ```

-This command will not automatically detect address and port of a running
+This command will not automatically detect the address and port of a running
 server: they should be provided to the script.
 For an overview of the shutdown
 script, run it with the `-h` flag.